MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Each drawing of a custom image is redirected to the associated image drawer.

-.. note:: A custom image drawer can call the UI Shapes Drawing API to draw its elements in the destination.
+.. hint:: A custom image drawer can call the UI Shapes Drawing API to draw its elements in the destination.

 The implementation is not the same between the Embedded side and the Simulation.
 However, the concepts are the same and are described in dedicated chapters.